flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 ## Graph definition
 - Being built around a knowledge graph, an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, optionally annotated).
-    - An Agora [[node]] contains the set of all known resources about or otherwise relevant to the entity described by the node title or any provided metadata.
-Each such resource is called a **subnode**.
+    - An Agora [[node]] contains the set of all known resources *about* (or *related* to) the entity described by the node name or id, defaulting to its arbitrary length name (a string), but potentially extendable with provided metadata and annotations.
+        - Each such resource is called a **subnode**.
     - Note that because links can be arbitrarily annotated (as they can be considered named according to . nearby #tags and [[wikilinks]]), the Agora graph can be seen to be a **hypergraph** and thus is believed to be generally sufficient to efficiently encode any data structure.

 ## Data format